Railslide/subvenv/README.md

 =======

-Subvenv makes the creation of virtualenv-friendly Sublime Text 2/3 project files as easy as `subvenv make_project` (or even skipping it by integrating it with Virtualenwrapper!).
+Subvenv makes the creation of virtualenv-friendly Sublime Text 2/3 project files as easy as `subvenv mkproject` (or even skipping it by integrating it with Virtualenwrapper!).

 Create your virtualenv, run subvenv, and you're ready to code.